27 Mind Blowing Side Dishes for Steak

 wellplated.com

-Cauliflower has enjoyed something of a resurgence of late, and it is about time.
-Far more than just a colorless version of broccoli, cauliflower brings very unique properties and tastes to your cooking.
+Cauliflower has enjoyed a resurgence of late, and it is about time.
+Far more than just a colorless version of broccoli, cauliflower brings unique properties and tastes to your cooking.

 This recipe adds a few extra flavors to add some depth to the dish, to the point that if you are feeling a little lazy, you could eat a couple of these steaks and call it dinner (probably not when you have invited your friends around though, depending on how your friends would feel about a meatless dinner).